FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

- # ExtraaLearn Lead Conversion Analysis
+ # TechLever+ Lead Conversion Analysis

-Welcome to the ExtraaLearn Lead Conversion Analysis project!
 In this repository, we delve into the world of EdTech to unlock powerful insights into lead conversion using advanced ML techniques.

 ## Description
 Developed a ML model to identify leads likely to convert to paid customers based on lead attributes and interactions.
-The deployment of an optimized Random Forest model achieves an impressive 89% recall, enhancing marketing strategies, operational efficiencies, and overall business performance.
+The deployment of an optimized Random Forest model achieves an outstanding 89% recall, enhancing marketing strategies, operational efficiencies, and overall business performance.

 ## Insights
 Our analysis reveals the following key findings: